martkis/ImageRecognition-Java-Android/README.md

 ### Installing and Using

-Just click the button clone or download above
+Just click the clone or download button above, download this project and run via Android Studio on emulator or your device.